wangyu-/Degausser/README.md

 # new features in this repo(degausser3ds only):

-1. import songs as custom (so that it will be edit-able in game) from SD:\bbpimportc\
+1. import songs as custom (so that it will be edit-able in game) from "SD:\bbpimportc\"

 2. dump a songlist(will not dump BBP files)  to "SD:\bbpdump\songlist.txt"

 3. delete specific songs by "SD:\bbpdelete\songlist.txt"

-4. dump specific songs by "SD:\bbpdump\songlist.txt".
+4. dump specific songs by "SD:\bbpdump\songlist.txt"

 "songlist.txt" should be in utf8 format (with or without BOM). one ID per line(a hex number of 8 digits),the rest characters of each line will be ignored. see degausser3ds/examples/ for more info. you can just copy the "songlist.txt" created by "dump songlist" feature and edit it.